By: Marcus Cottrell

 Dr. David N. Greenfield, PhD, MS, who wrote the book Overcoming Internet Addiction, believes that college students are some of the most people addicted to the Internet and social media.
 Greenfield who is the founder and clinical director of The Center for Internet and Technology Addiction uses his studies and clinical work in neurobiology and psychopharmacology of compulsive Internet and technology use to plan and create treatments for people who show signs of Internet and social media addiction.

-In one of Greenfields most recent studies he states Young adults in college are most at risk of becoming addicted to the Internet and social media.
+In one of Greenfields most recent studies he found that young adults in college are most at risk of becoming addicted to the Internet and social media.
 Not just because of their age but because many are away at college, away from family and friends, so in order to feel like home they indulge in the Internet and especially in social media of friends and family back home or topics that make them feel at home.

 At SUNY Brockport, social media is widely used as a resource to students to get urgent and new information.
 Walking through the campus you’ll see signs in door windows for the colleges social media accounts which often feature first person views of on campus events.

-In Greenfields case study of social media use by college students, Greenfield stated many students will not admit to having an addiction to social media.
+In Greenfield’s case study of social media use by college students, Greenfield acquired that many students will not admit to having an addiction to social media.
 Not because of the denial but because the day and age they have grown up in.
 Many students feel that social media is a normal part of their life, which may be so but there is a limit to when an addiction becomes real.

-While many believe social media addiction would have a negative connotation, there are some positive aspects of social media.
+Social media has its fair share of negative aspects, however there also are positives that can come from it.
 Delivering and informing news can be easily done through social media.